-A key part of TPM is that it involves equipment operators in maintenance.
+A key part of TPM is that it involves equipment operators in the daily maintenance and upkeep of machines.
 That isn’t to say TPM eliminates the need for maintenance personnel.
 Instead it teaches operators to take responsibility for the equipment they use by involving them in basic maintenance functions and frees maintenance workers up for larger projects.

 TPM has many components, which are sometimes called the 8 Pillars of TPM.
 These pillars include:

 - Autonomous Maintenance – Gives responsibility for basic maintenance to operators.